credativ/plutono/docs/sources/developers/plugins/legacy/review-guidelines.md

 Each query editor is unique and can have a unique style.
 It should be adapted to what the users of the data source are used to.

-- Should use the Grafana CSS `gf-form` classes.
+- Should use the Plutono CSS `gf-form` classes.
 - Should be neat and tidy.
 Labels and fields in columns should be aligned and should be the same width if possible.
 - The data source should be able to handle when a user toggles a query (by clicking on the eye icon) and not execute the query.
-This is done by checking the `hide` property - an [example](https://github.com/grafana/grafana/blob/e75840737e81f70b6d169df21eca86a624d4bdc4/public/app/plugins/datasource/postgres/datasource.ts#L73).
+This is done by checking the `hide` property - an [example](https://github.com/credativ/plutono/blob/e75840737e81f70b6d169df21eca86a624d4bdc4/public/app/plugins/datasource/postgres/datasource.ts#L73).
 - Should not execute queries if fields in the Query Editor are empty and the query will throw an exception (defensive programming).
 - Should handle errors.
 There are two main ways to do this:
-  - use the notification system in Grafana to show a toaster pop-up with the error message.
-For an example of a pop-up with the error message, refer to [code in triggers_panel_ctrl](https://github.com/alexanderzobnin/grafana-zabbix/blob/fdbbba2fb03f5f2a4b3b0715415e09d5a4cf6cde/src/panel-triggers/triggers_panel_ctrl.js#L467-L471).
+  - use the notification system in Plutono to show a toaster pop-up with the error message.
+For an example of a pop-up with the error message, refer to [code in triggers_panel_ctrl](https://github.com/alexanderzobnin/plutono-zabbix/blob/fdbbba2fb03f5f2a4b3b0715415e09d5a4cf6cde/src/panel-triggers/triggers_panel_ctrl.js#L467-L471).
   - provide an error notification in the query editor like the MySQL/Postgres data sources do.
 For an example of error notification in the query editor, refer to [code in query_ctrl](https://github.com/grafana/azure-monitor-datasource/blob/b184d077f082a69f962120ef0d1f8296a0d46f03/src/query_ctrl.ts#L36-L51) and in the [html](https://github.com/grafana/azure-monitor-datasource/blob/b184d077f082a69f962120ef0d1f8296a0d46f03/src/partials/query.editor.html#L190-L193).